STAGES OF HS

 PREVALENCE OF HS

 HS is relatively rare.
 The prevalence of all forms of HS reported in published literature varies.
-It is estimated that the number of adults in the U.S. living with the moderate to severe form of HS is between 115,000 and 189,000.10
+It is estimated that the number of adults in the U.S. living with the moderate to severe form of HS is up to 200,000.10

 Females are more likely than males to develop HS, with a 3:1 ratio.11